rfg-modding/SyncFaction/docs/modding/intro.md

 Nothing stops you from building a mod where all of these approaches are used together.
 However, be careful because SF is not tested on all possible combinations, especially when you have `modinfo.xml`.
 Please test how your mod installs.
 If you see inconsistent or weird behavior, report a bug.

+## Testing

+Mods from FF are downoladed to `<game_root>/data/.syncfaction/Mod_id` folders.
+Similarly, you can test how your mod works by placing all the files in `<game_root>/data/.syncfaction/Your_mod_name`.
+It will be shown in local mod list in SF and you can try to apply it.
+Also you are free to edit any files in downloaded mods and see how they affect your game.
+Just remember to apply mods every time you make changes.

 ## Compatibility

 SF is designed to be compatible with as many existing mods as possible.
 It has logic to guess file locations but **please don't rely on it**.
 Examples: